jazsanez/PROYECTO-FINAL/README.md

 Wang F, Perry SE.
 Identification of direct targets of FUSCA3, a key regulator of Arabidopsis seed development.
 Plant Physiol.
 2013

+Chiu RS, Nahal H, Provart NJ, Gazzarrini S. The role of the Arabidopsis FUSCA3 transcription factor during inhibition of seed germination at high temperature.